 Agents of Change: Female Activism in Virginia from Women’s Suffrage to Today

-Organized in conjunction with the statewide Women’s Suffrage Centennial, this exhibition celebrates a century of women’s social and political activism in the commonwealth and the positive change they brought about in their communities, the state, and the nation.
-Artifacts highlight the female change-makers who created new models of empowerment and opportunities for women, fostering a more inclusive and equal society.
+Organized in conjunction with the statewide Women’s Suffrage Centennial, this exhibition featured artifacts from the museum’s vast collections and new acquisitions made through a major collecting initiative, celebrated a century of women’s social and political activism in the Commonwealth.
+Highlighting the efforts and impact of a selection of female change-makers these women brought about positive change in their communities, the Commonwealth, and the nation.
+They also created new models of female empowerment and new opportunities for women—ultimately fostering a more inclusive and equal society.

 Explore learning resources related to the exhibition and the history of women's suffrage in Virginia.

 See where the traveling exhibition is on display.

 Thank you to our exhibition sponsors: The E. Rhodes and Leona B. Carpenter Foundation and Mr. and Mrs. G. Gilmer Minor III.

 "Votes for Women: 100 Years, 1920-2020 and Going Strong!"
 Driving Tour

 In commemoration of the Women’s Suffrage Centennial, the League of Women Voters - Richmond Metro Area created a self-guided tour of historic sites around the Richmond area that have been significant to the struggle for the women’s vote in Virginia.
 View the tour map and site listing here.